Italy tells TikTok to block users after death of young girl

 As a result, it said TikTok had to block unverified user accounts until at least Feb.
 15 awaiting further information.

+A spokeswoman for TikTok in Italy said the company was analyzing the communication received from the authority.

+“Privacy and safety are absolute priorities for TikTok and we are constantly working to strengthen our policies, our processes and our technologies to protect our community and younger users in particular,” she said in an emailed comment.

-There was no immediate response from TikTok, which is owned by China’s ByteDance and has been rapidly growing in popularity around the world, particularly amongst teenagers.
+Owned by China’s ByteDance, TikTok has been rapidly growing in popularity around the world, particularly among teenagers.

 The ruling came after a girl died of asphyxiation in Palermo, Sicily, in a case that has shocked Italy.